Atal Tunnel, the longest high-altitude road tunnel in the world connects

 Option b – Water transport

 Consider the following statements regarding Indian transportation.
 I. Indian road network which is the second highest in the world carries about 65% of freight transportation.
 II.
-Indian Railways is the third largest railway network in the world and carries about 80% of passenger transportation.
+Indian Railways is the third largest Railway network in the world and carries about 80% of passenger transportation.
 III.
-Air transport is among the fastest-growing sectors of the Indian economy.
+Air transport is among the fastest-growing sectors of the Indian Economy.
 Which of the statement(s) given above is/are correct?

 (a) I and II